kyeimuda/alx-system_engineering-devops/0x00-shell_basics/README.md

 pwd - Prints the absolute path name of the current working directory

 ls - displays the content of your current directory

 cd - change directory

 ls -l - display content in long format

 ls -la .. - list all files including hidden files

+ls -n - Display dirctory long format with user and group ID and hidden files